swapnilkesarkar23/Data-Engineering-Nanodegree/2_cloud_data_warehouses/P3_Data_Warehouse/README.md

 [IAM_ROLE]
 ARN=
 ```
-2.Run create_cluster.py to create necessary infrastructure for the project
+2. Run create_cluster.py to create necessary infrastructure for the project
-3.Add the IAM role ARN created in the previous step to the configuration file
+3. Add the IAM role ARN created in the previous step to the configuration file
-4.Run create_table.py to create dimension, fact and staging tables
+4. Run create_table.py to create dimension, fact and staging tables
-5.Run etl.py to copy data from S3 to Redshift staging and dimensional tables and insert data into fact table
+5. Run etl.py to copy data from S3 to Redshift staging and dimensional tables and insert data into fact table

 ## Project files